-- 7.5.2.3 a Parent has objected in writing to such processing, even if another Parent has given written Consent. - 7.5.3 The School must provide reasonable alternative means of accessing services for those pupils who will not be using an automated biometric recognition system.
-The School will comply with any guidance or advice issued by the Department for Education on the use of Biometric Data from time to time. - 7.5.4 The School must obtain the explicit Consent of staff, trustees, or other Data Subjects before Processing their Biometric Data. - 7.6 Criminal convictions and offences - 7.6.1 There are separate safeguards in the GDPR for Personal Data relating to criminal convictions and offences. - 7.6.2 It is likely that the School will Process Data about criminal convictions or offences.
-This may be as a result of pre-vetting checks we are required to undertake on staff and trustees or due to information which we may acquire during the course of their employment or appointment. - 7.6.3 In addition, from time to time we may acquire information about criminal convictions or offences involving students or Parents.
-This information is not routinely collected and is only likely to be processed by the School in specific circumstances, for example, if a child protection issue arises or if a parent / carer is involved in a criminal matter. - 7.6.4 Where appropriate, such information may be shared with external agencies such as the child protection team at the Local Authority, the Local Authority Designated Officer and / or the Police.
+- 6.5.1 The school may process Biometric Data as part of an automated biometric recognition system, for example, for cashless catering or photo ID card systems where a pupil's photo is scanned automatically to provide him or her with services.
+Biometric Data is a type of Special Category Personal Data. - 6.5.2 Where Biometric Data relating to pupils is processed, the school must ensure that each parent of a child is notified of the school's intention to use the child's Biometric Data and obtain the written consent of at least one parent before the Data is taken from the pupil and used as part of an automated biometric recognition system.
+The school must not process the Biometric Data of a pupil under 18 years of age where: - 6.5.2.1 the child (whether verbally or nonverbally) objects or refuses to participate in the Processing of their Biometric Data; - 6.5.2.2 no Parent has Consented in writing to the processing; or - 6.5.2.3 a Parent has objected in writing to such processing, even if another Parent has given written Consent. - 6.5.3 The school must provide reasonable alternative means of accessing services for those pupils who will not be using an automated biometric recognition system.
+The school will comply with any guidance or advice issued by the Department for Education on the use of Biometric Data from time to time. - 6.5.4 The school must obtain the explicit Consent of staff, trustees, or other Data Subjects before Processing their Biometric Data. - 6.6 Criminal convictions and offences - 6.6.1 There are separate safeguards in the UK GDPR for Personal Data relating to criminal convictions and offences. - 6.6.2 It is likely that the school will Process Data about criminal convictions or offences.
+This may be as a result of pre-vetting checks we are required to undertake on staff and trustees or due to information which we may acquire during the course of their employment or appointment.

+- 6.6.3 In addition, from time to time we may acquire information about criminal convictions or offences involving pupils or Parents.
+This information is not routinely collected and is only likely to be processed by the school in specific circumstances, for example, if a child protection issue arises or if a parent / carer is involved in a criminal matter. - 6.6.4 Where appropriate, such information may be shared with external agencies such as the child protection team at the Local Authority, the Local Authority Designated Officer and / or the Police.
 Such information will only be processed to the extent that it is lawful to do so and appropriate measures will be taken to keep the Data secure.

-7.7 Transparency
+6.7 Transparency